stiofanEimeid/graphic-design-services/README.md

 ![Django](https://img.shields.io/badge/django-2.2.6-092E20)

-# SHARED CROWN - A SERVICE FOR ALL THE GRAPHIC DESIGN NEEDS YOU CAN THINK OF AND MORE
+# Phantistry - A SERVICE FOR ALL THE GRAPHIC DESIGN NEEDS YOU CAN THINK OF AND MORE

 ## Table of Contents
 1. [**UX**](#ux)